Skip to main content

 Best practices

-- Don’t over-issue - tokens are automatically issued when needed
+2. Don’t over-issue — tokens are automatically issued after each message send when the bucket rolls over

-- Use LID JIDs when issuing tokens for privacy features
+3. Use LID JIDs when issuing tokens manually

 async fn initialize_tokens(client: &Client, contacts: &[Jid]) -> anyhow::Result<()> {